-The following tax forms are furnished to individuals by The University of Texas at Austin:
+For more information on the federal tax forms furnished by The University of Texas at Austin, see below:

 W-2 and W-2c Forms